Update: Alysson is now a licensed CPA in Florence, South Carolina, and owns her own CPA firm.

 Working mothers are in a category all their own when it comes to passing the CPA exam.
-We not only strive to balance work and family, but when you throw the CPA Exam in the mix, you're going down a road only few can fathom.
+We not only strive to balance work and family, but when you throw the CPA Exam in the mix, you're going down a road only a few can fathom.

 We are the rock of the family.
 We provide financial support, comfort, nutrition, stability, refereeing, homework checks, matching socks, boo-boo kisses, clean toilets, chauffeur service, etc.

-We give everything our absolute all and no one notices when we skip a beat because we are that good.
+We give everything our absolute all, and no one notices when we skip a beat because we are that good.
 That's why it was so difficult for me to accept I could not reach my unattainable level of perfection while I tried to pass the CPA exam.